What does crawl space ventilation mean to you?

 How do ATMOX products use crawl space ventilation?

 The goal of ATMOX products is to create the best environment possible within the crawl space.
 We call it the ATMOXsphere.
 The ATMOX controller with sensors creates the ultimate solution for crawl space moisture issues and air quality concerns in any type of crawl space, regardless of whether it is more traditionally vented or encapsulated.
 The operating principle of ATMOX has always been to use the best atmospheric conditions to improve the crawl space.
-A component of this includes proper crawl space ventilation.
+A component of this includes proper ventilation of a crawl space.

 It’s easy to understand how fresh outside air will improve air quality as the musty stagnant crawl space air gets exchanged.
 However, outside air is also a powerful drying tool when used at the right times.
 The ATMOX controller uses sensors to get information on conditions both inside and outside and will only use crawl space ventilation with outside air when it will improve the crawl space.
 If that air is not available, the controller will wait for available air, or depending on setup will direct circulation fans or a dehumidifier to operate.